In early 2025, I served as an unpaid volunteer at Honeyman State Park.

 When constitutional violations go uncorrected through every layer of escalation —

-rights become theoretical.
+your rights stop being real and become theoretical.

 When silence becomes the institutional response to documented harm —